partrickJhonson/beef/Network-Discovery.md

-_With Javascript hacks, it is possible to launch network attacks through a hooked browser._
+_With JavaScript hacks, it is possible to launch network attacks through a hooked browser._

 ## Get Internal IP Address